-The food is a huge attraction at Odunde, with a variety of vendors rarely seen at other regional festivals, so be sure to check out the awesome cuisine.
-Also, with large crowds expected, be prepared to wait in line for the best dishes.
+The food is a huge attraction at Odunde, with a variety of vendors rarely seen at other regional festivals serving all sorts of African, Caribbean and Soul food.

-More than 100 vendors will sell everything from crafts, clothing, jewelry and more at the neighborhood festival.
-Beyond shopping from local vendors, the African Marketplace at the Odunde Festival promises shoppers items from countries in Africa, the Caribbean and South America.
+More than 100 area vendors sell everything from crafts, clothing, jewelry and more at the neighborhood event.
+Beyond shopping from local vendors, the festival’s authentic African marketplace promises shoppers items from countries in Africa, the Caribbean and South America.

-An array of live music and performances will also take place on designated stages.
+An array of live music and performances also takes place on designated stages throughout the entire day.

 Odunde is the creation of its South Philadelphia founder, Lois Fernandez, who launched the festival after visiting similar celebrations in Africa.
 The concept originates from the Yoruba people of Nigeria, West Africa, and celebrates the coming of another year for African-Americans and Africanized people around the world.